gianlucabertani/MAChineLearning/README.md

 ## Intro

 This framework provides a quick and easy way to experiment with machine learning with native code on the Mac.
-It is written in Objective-C and should be usable with Swift as well (haven't tested).
+It is written in Objective-C and it is usable by Swift (unit tests included for both languages).

 The framework supports: